data-pup/lisp-webterpreter/InterpreterCore/README.md

-# InterpreterCore Overview

-This module is a class library project, that evaluates Lisp expressions.
+This module contains helper classes that implement a lisp parser.